yeastrc/limelight-core/docs/source/using-limelight/data-upload-guide.rst

                   --limelight-xml-file=/location/to/limelight.xml \
                   --scan-file=/location/to/your.mzML

-        # --scan-file can be repeated multiple times if you have multiple mzML files in the search results.
+        # --scan-file can be repeated multiple times if you have multiple mzML or mzXML files in the search results.

 If you do not have scan files to upload, the command would be the following: